apollographql/apollo-server/packages/apollo-server-cloud-functions/README.md

 ## Testing the function

 After deployment completes, navigate to your function's trigger URL.
-If deployment succeeded, GraphQL Playground opens.
+If deployment succeeded, you should see your server's landing page.

 > If you can't access your trigger URL, you might need to [add `allAuthenticatedUsers` or `allUsers` permissions](https://cloud.google.com/iam/docs/overview#all-authenticated-users) to your function.

-You can use GraphQL Playground to test the following query:
+Click <q>Query your Server</q> and use Apollo Sandbox to test the following query:

 ```graphql
 query TestQuery {